NgMQuang/Lightweight-YOLO-based-real-time-violence-detection-on-CPU/README.md

 - 82.63% accuracy on violence classification

 Dataset used for testing:
-- Hockey Fight
+- Hockey Fight !!! (unable to test, prepare for v3)
-- Movie Fight
+- Movie Fight !!! (unable to test, prepare for v3)
 - RLVS

 ## 📚 References